Chamba, Himachal Pradesh

 Chamba is a town in the Chamba district in the Indian state of Himachal Pradesh.
-According to the 2001 Indian census, Chamba has a population of 20,312 people.
-Located at an altitude of 1006 m above mean sea level, the town is situated on the banks of the Ravi River (a major tributary of the Trans-Himalayan Indus River), at its confluence with the Sal River.
+According to the 2001 Indian census, Chamba has a population of 20,312.
+Located at an altitude of 1006 m above mean sea level, the town is situated on the banks of the Ravi River (a major tributary of the trans-Himalayan Indus River), at its confluence with the Sal River.

-Though historical records date the history of the Chamba region to the Kolian tribes in the 2nd century BC, the area was formally ruled by the Maru dynasty, starting with the Raju Maru from around 500 AD, ruling from the ancient capital of Bharmour, which is located 65 km from the town of Chamba.
+Though historical records date the history of the Chamba region to the Koli tribes in the 2nd century BC, the area was formally ruled by the Maru dynasty, starting with the Raju Maru from around 500 AD, ruling from the ancient capital of Bharmour, which is located 65 km from the town of Chamba.
 In 920, Raja Sahil Varman (or Raja Sahil Verman) shifted the capital of the kingdom to Chamba, following the specific request of his daughter Champavati (Chamba was named after her).
-From the time of Raju Maru, 67 Rajas of this dynasty ruled over Chamba until it finally merged with the Indian Union in April 1948, although Chamba was under British suzerainty from 1846 to this time.
+From the time of Raju Maru, 67 rajas of that dynasty ruled over Chamba until it finally merged with the Indian Union in April 1948 (although Chamba was under British suzerainty from 1846 to that time).